HueCodes/HueCodes.github.io/README.md

 ## About me
 Math/CS Student.
-I like to solve complex problems and build software.
-Im interested in Systems programming, robotics, cyber/cloud security, and ml.
-In my spare time I like to be in the mountains, do jiu jitsu and read.
+I am eager to learn as much as I can and I love solving complex problems.
+Im currently focused on Systems programming and CUDA.

-## Cerifications and Education
+## Education
 - Studying Math and CS at UW
 - CompTIA Sec+
 - Linux Red Hat Certified System Admin (RHCSA)